What you need to know about earmoulds

 Feedback or whistling happens when sound coming out of the hearing aid is picked up by the hearing aid microphone and amplified again.
 If feedback occurs while the hearing aid is being worn, it means sound is leaking out of the hearing aid system somewhere – most commonly from around the earmould.
 It's more likely with high-powered hearing aids or for young babies, because they grow so quickly their moulds become loose.

 To stop feedback, we need to stop the leakage of sound.
 Check the earmould is seated properly in your child’s ear by putting your finger on the earmould and gently wiggling it into the the ear a little more.
 This may stop the whistling – at least temporarily.

 If it continues, contact your hearing centre for an impression appointment so you can a new earmould.

 In the meantime, use a lubricant such as Auragel to ‘fill in’ the spaces between the mould and the ear.
-You can get Auragel from your Australian Hearing centre.
+You can get Auragel from your Hearing Australia centre or some chemists.
 Alternatively, a light smear of Vaseline or K-Y Jelly on the mould can help, but check with your doctor first before using gels if your child has ear infections or skin problems.

 Can I get new moulds quickly in an emergency?